jackyzha0/quartz/content/_index.md

 ## Get Started
 > 📚 [Setup your own digital garden using Quartz](notes/setup.md)

 Not convinced yet?
-Look at some [community digital gardens](moc/showcase) built with Quartz, or read about [why I made Quartz](notes/philosophy.md) to begin with!
+Look at some [community digital gardens](moc/showcase) built with Quartz, or read about [[notes/philosophy | why I made Quartz]] to begin with!

 ## Troubleshooting
 - 🚧 [Troubleshooting and FAQ](notes/troubleshooting.md)